arthur5120/real-time-chat-app/--todo-list.md

 # Check minorChange and change socket events for stale states.[DONE]
 # Make socket events handle stale/undefined payload properties.[DONE]
 # Set a visual warning for when the use is locket out of sending messages due to spam.[DONE]
-# Make log specific to the current room.
-# Make log specific to user.
 # When server first starts, changing the messages doesn't update the chat on the other end.
 # On the room reset/creation, if the user continues spamming none of the messages get to the other end.
 # Make filter for the log messages.
+[DONE]
 # When a new message is received, if the user is on the log screen, it scrolls down to the bottom anyway.
 [DONE]
+# When rooms are cleared or a new one is created there aren't notifications on the other end.
+# On room reset, the room users doesn't update upon the first message on the other end.
+# socket turning off when refreshing the page.

 // Done yesterday

-Prevent scrolling to the bottom when a new message is received while on the log screen.
-Implement sorting function for arrays of objects by string properties.
-Update chat and log components to filter log messages chronologically or alphabetically.
-Add a new button to toggle sorting, with visibility based on the eusr's current screen.

-// Done today

 Updated the log label to reflect the current filter applied to the list.
 Modified the button icon to change dynamically according to the selected filter for visual feedback.

+// Done today

+Create a new state and useEffect to manage chat room refresh when a new room is created or all rooms are cleared.
+Refactored data fetching to room related operations to retrieve only necessary data, partially avoiding full reloads.
+Remove resetMessageContent to ensure the user input is preserved.
+Change socket events and the main useEffect to support room refresh instead of generic refresh.